David A. Trampier: Reappearance

 Word circulated that Trampier was still alive; several companies and individuals contacted him to inquire about commissioning new artwork, republishing old artwork, or appearing at conventions.
 Trampier rebuffed all attempts to draw him back into the fantasy gaming world and continued to drive his taxi.
+One of the people who reached out to him was fellow cartoonist Jolly Blackburn, who simply wanted to talk to him about a Wormy compilation that had been done a few years prior.
+Blackburn reported that "He politely asked me not to call him again and to lose his number.
+Apparently a lot of people tracked him down through the same article and he was fed up with all the phone calls.
+Seemed like a nice guy.
+He just wants nothing to do with the strip or the gaming industry."

 In 2003, Wizards of the Coast stated that Trampier was "alive and well" but "not currently working in gaming or comics".
 In 2004, Trampier's fellow artist and brother-in-law Tom Wham stated that he believed Trampier "still exists somewhere in Illinois".

 In 2008, Trampier visited Castle Perilous Games & Books, a game store in Carbondale, to see the new edition of Titan that had been published by Valley Games.
 That was the only contact he made with the games community until several years later.

 Death

 In late 2013, several misfortunes struck Trampier.
 He suffered a mild stroke, he lost his job when the Yellow Taxi Company went out of business, and he discovered that he had cancer.
 Needing money, Trampier contacted Scott Thorne, the owner of Castle Perilous Games & Books, and offered to sell eight of his original pieces of artwork, including the original cover art for the 1979 Dungeon Master's Screen.
 Thorne bought the artwork, and tried to convince Trampier to have his Wormy comics republished.
 Trampier was suspicious of the offer, and wanted to ensure that TSR would not have any part of the publication; he seemed surprised by the news that TSR had been taken over by Wizards of the Coast almost 20 years previously.
 Thorne suggested that Troll Lord Games might be a good publisher to approach.

 Trampier accepted an invitation to display some of his original artwork at Egypt Wars, a local games convention; it would be his first public connection to fantasy gaming since his disappearance 25 years before.
 Representatives of Troll Lord Games were also scheduled to be at the convention, and Thorne hoped Trampier might talk to them about a publishing deal.
 However, Trampier suddenly died on March 24, 2014, three weeks before the convention.